nortikin/sverchok/docs/nodes/matrix/matrix_track_to.rst

 The **X**, **Y**, **Z** are the orthonormal vectors, oriented along the Track and Up axes.
 [2]

 Notes:
-[1] : The rotation component is ortho-normal only if the "Normalize Vectors" option is ON (in the Propety Panel).
+[1] : The rotation component is ortho-normal only if the "Normalize Vectors" option is ON (in the Property Panel).
-[2] : The axes are ortho-normal only if the "Normalize Vectors" option is ON (in the Propety Panel), otherwise the vectors are only orthogonal.
+[2] : The axes are ortho-normal only if the "Normalize Vectors" option is ON (in the Property Panel), otherwise the vectors are only orthogonal.

 Example of usage